 Welcome to Blyton cum Laughton’s Local Offer page.
-I am Mrs Fernandez, the school SENDCo until January 2018.
-From that point I will be assisting Mrs Briscoe who will take over the position.
+I am Mrs Briscoe, the school SENDCo since January 2018, having taken over the responsibility from Mrs Fernandez.

 This area of our website is designed to explain the way we support all children in our school, particularly those with special educational needs.
 We hope it will be informative and interesting for all parents.
 We will make every effort to provide equal opportunities for all pupils irrespective of gender, ethnic origin, religion, age, physical ability or academic ability.